jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

-William has had an offensive explosion in the first half of the season.
-He leads all of the qualified catchers in On Base Percentage and Batting Average.
-He is top 3 in both Wins Above Replacement and weighted Runs Created Plus.
-Contreras has helped the Brewers young pitching staff have one of the best starts in the league.
-There is lots of argument to have Will Smith above Contreras in this postition because Will Smith slightly edges Contreras in WAR by just under 0.005 due to a much better start to the year on the defensive side.
-However, this spot belongs to Contreras who has had the much better offensive start and all-around year so far.
+William Contreras has had an offensive explosion in the first half of the season.
+He leads all qualified catchers in on-base percentage and batting average, and he is in the top three in both wins above replacement and weighted runs created plus.
+Contreras has also helped the Brewers' young pitching staff achieve one of the best starts in the league.
+While there is an argument to start Will Smith above Contreras, as Smith just beats him in WAR, this spot belongs to Contreras, who has had the much better offensive start and all-around year so far.
+This being based on all other basic offensive stats.

 First Baseman - Bryce Harper
 ---